-How do you get ordained to perform weddings for your friends and family in South Carolina?
-It's simple, legal and takes just a few minutes!
+How do you get ordained to perform wedding ceremonies for your friends and family in South Carolina?
+Getting ordained is simple, legal, inexpensive and takes just a few minutes!

-Minister ordination for South Carolina includes authorization to legally perform all of life's celebrations, including weddings, baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.
+Minister ordination for South Carolina includes authorization to legally perform all of life's celebrations, including marriage ceremonies (weddings), baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.

-Ordination as a Marriage Officiant and ceremonial minister complies with all South Carolina laws and is valid and accepted throughout the state and everywhere around the world!
+Ordination as a Marriage Officiant and ceremonial minister complies with all state and local laws in South Carolina and is valid and accepted throughout the United States and everywhere around the world!

 The laws in South Carolina make it unnecessary for persons performing marriage ceremonies to file their credentials with any state or local agency, but you must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any legal authority and/or the parties to the marriage upon their request.

 In South Carolina, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 South Carolina and local officials in the state are removed from any responsibility for verification of minister credentials.
 South Carolina does not maintain a central registry of members of the clergy, and you are not required to undergo any specific formal training.